-Can economics majors participate in off-campus study in the junior year?
-Yes, but those who plan to major in economics and study off campus should seriously consider enrolling in ECON 101 and 102 as first-year students and ECON 201 and 202 as sophomores to provide a sound base for off-campus study.
+Economics majors can participate in off-campus study in the junior year.
+However, those who plan to major in economics and study off campus should seriously consider enrolling in ECON 101 and 102 as first-year students and ECON 201 and 202 as sophomores to provide a sound base for off-campus study.

 The Senior Exercise involves a systematic effort to understand social behavior using economic principles.
 The exercise allows majors to gain an appreciation of the integrity of economics as a discipline.
-Majors must answer two essay questions.
 Students typically sit for the closed-book exam during the spring semester.
-Honors majors must answer an additional essay question.
+Honors majors typically must answer an additional essay question.
 An honors oral examination is conducted by an outside examiner.

 The Honors Program in economics provides an opportunity for more independent research and study than is available in regular courses of study.
-Honors candidates must have completed ECON 201, 202 and 205 prior to their senior year and must participate in the senior honors seminar and in ECON 205.
+Honors candidates must have completed ECON 201, 202 and 205 prior to their senior year and must participate in the Honors seminar in the fall of their senior year.
 In the honors seminars, students present and discuss with their peers the results of their research.
 A minimum departmental GPA of 3.50 and a minimum cumulative GPA of 3.33 is required for honors.
 Those interested in the Honors Program should discuss this possibility with the department chair.